-7.5.3.
+7.6.3.
 Best practices of decision making toward sustainable land management

 Sustainable land management is a strategy and also an outcome (Waas et al. 2014) and decision making practices are fundamental in achieving it as an outcome (medium evidence, medium agreement).
-Sustainable land management decision making is improved (medium evidence and high
+Sustainable land management decision making is improved (medium evidence and high agreement)

-1 agreement) with ecological service mapping with three characteristics: robustness (robust modelling, 2 measurement, and stakeholder-based methods for quantification of ecosystem service supply, demand 3 and/or flow, as well as measures of uncertainty and heterogeneity across spatial and temporal scales 4 and resolution); transparency (to contribute to clear information-sharing and the creation of linkages 5 with decision support processes); and relevancy to stakeholders (people-central in which stakeholders 6 are engaged at different stages) (Willemen et al. 2015; Ashcroft et al. 2016).
-Practices that advance 7 sustainable land management include remediation practices as well as critical interventions that are 8 reshaping norms and standards, joint implementation, experimentation, and integration of rural actors' 9 agency in analysis and approaches in decision-making (Hou and Al-Tabbaa 2014).
-Best practices are 10 identified in the literature after their implementation demonstrates effectiveness at improving water 11 quality, the environment, or reducing pollution (Rudolph et al. 2015; Lam et al. 2011).

-There is medium evidence and medium agreement about what factors consistently determine the adoption of agricultural best management practices (Herendeen and Glazier 2009) and these positively correlate to education levels, income, farm size, capital, diversity, access to information, and social networks.
+- 1 with ecological service mapping with three characteristics: robustness (robust modelling, measurement, 2 and stakeholder-based methods for quantification of ecosystem service supply, demand and/or flow, as 3 well as measures of uncertainty and heterogeneity across spatial and temporal scales and resolution): 4 transparency (to contribute to clear information-sharing and the creation of linkages with decision 5 support processes); and relevancy to stakeholders (people-central in which stakeholders are engaged at different stages) (Willemen et al. 2015; Ashcroft et al. 2016).
+Practices that advance sustainable land 6 7 management include remediation practices as well as critical interventions that are reshaping norms and 8 standards, joint implementation, experimentation, and integration of rural actors' agency in analysis and 9 approaches in decision-making (Hou and Al-Tabbaa 2014).
+Best practices are identified in the literature after their implementation demonstrates effectiveness at improving water quality, the environment, or 10 11 reducing pollution (Rudolph et al. 2015; Lam et al. 2011). - There is medium evidence and medium agreement about what factors consistently determine the adoption of agricultural best management practices (Herendeen and Glazier 2009) and these positively correlate to education levels, income, farm size, capital, diversity, access to information, social network.
 Attending workshops for information and trust in crop consultants are also important factors in adoption of best management practices (Ulrich-Schad, J.D., Garcia de Jalon, S., Babin, N., Paper, A. 2017; Baumgart-Getz et al. 2012).
-More research is needed on the sustained adoption of these factors over time (Prokopy et al. 2008).

-There is medium evidence and high agreement that sustainable land management practices and incentives require mainstreaming into relevant policy; appropriate market based approaches, including payment for ecosystem services and public private partnerships, need better integration into payment schemes (Tengberg et al. 2016).
-There is medium evidence and high agreement that many of the best sustainable land management decisions are made with the participation of stakeholders and social learning (Section 7.6.4) (Stringer and Dougill 2013).
-As stakeholders may not be in agreement, either practices of mediating agreement, or modelling that depicts and mediates the effects of stakeholder perceptions in decision making may be applicable (Hou 2016; Wiggering and Steinhardt 2015).
+More research is needed on the sustained adoption of these factors over time (Prokopy et al. 2008). - There is medium evidence and high agreement that sustainable land management practices and 19 20 incentives require mainstreaming into relevant policy; appropriate market based approaches, including 21 payment for ecosystem services and public private partnerships, need better integration into payment 22 schemes (Tengberg et al. 2016).
+There is medium evidence and high agreement that many of the best 23 sustainable land management decisions are made with the participation of stakeholders and social 24 learning (Section 7.7.4) (Stringer and Dougill 2013).
+As stakeholders may not be in agreement, either 25 practices of mediating agreement, or modelling that depicts and mediates the effects of stakeholder 26 perceptions in decision making may be applicable (Hou 2016; Wiggering and Steinhardt 2015).

-7.5.4.
+7.6.4.
 Adaptive management